vincent-picaud/DirectConvolution.jl/docs/src/index.md

  - performance: beats FFT approach for small kernels
  - implements: basic filtering operations like Savitzky-Golay filters or the decimated/undecimated wavelet transform.

+This package basically exports two main functions
+ - [`direcConv`](@ref) computes the convolution and returns a newly allocated vector
+ - [`direcConv!`](@ref) computes the convolution in-place

+The introduced parameters and their roles is quickly describe below

 ## Usage examples

 Let's start with a basic example, with zero padding boundary